+MACBETH.
 O, yet I do repent me of my fury, That I did kill them.

+MACDUFF.
 Wherefore did you so?

-Who can be wise, amazed, temperate and furious, Loyal and neutral, in a moment?
-No man: The expedition my violent love Outrun the pauser, reason.
-Here lay Duncan, His silver skin laced with his golden blood; And his gash'd stabs look'd like a breach in nature For ruin's wasteful entrance: there, the murderers, Steep'd in the colours of their trade, their daggers Unmannerly breech'd with gore: who could refrain, That had a heart to love, and in that heart Courage to make 's love kno wn?
+MACBETH.
+Who can be wise, amazed, temperate and furious,

+Loyal and neutral, in a moment?
+No man.

+The expedition of my violent love

+Outrup the pauser reason, Here lay Duncan,

+His silver skin laced with his golden blood,

+And his gash'd stabs look'd like a breach in nature

+For ruin's wasteful entrance; there, the murtherers,

+Steep'd in the colors of their trade, their daggers

+Unmannerly breech'd with gore.
+Who could refrain,

+That had a heart to love, and in that heart

+Courage to make 's love known?

+LADY MACBETH.
 Help me hence, ho!

+MACDUFF.
 Look to the lady.

-[Aside to DONALBAIN] Why do we hold our tongues, That most may claim this argument for ours?
+MALCOLM.
+[Aside to Donalbain.]
+Why do we hold our tongues,

+That most may claim this argument for ours?
-DONALBAIN

-[Aside to MALCOLM] What should be spoken here, where our fate, Hid in an auger-hole, may rush, and seize us?
-Let 's away; Our tears are not yet brew'd.
+DONALBAIN.
+[Aside to Malcolm.]
+What should be spoken

+here, where our fate,

+Hid in an auger hole, may rush and seize us?

+Let's away,

+Our tears are not yet brew'd.

-[Aside to DONALBAIN] Nor our strong sorrow Upon the foot of motion.
+MALCOLM.
+[Aside to Donalbain.]
+Nor our strong sorrow Upon the foot of motion.

-Look to the lady:
+BANQUO.
+Look to the lady.

-LADY MACBETH is carried out
+Lady Macbeth is carried out.

-And when we have our naked frailties hid,
+And when we have our naked frailties hid.

-That suffer in exposure, let us meet,
+That suffer in exposure, let us meet

-And question this most bloody piece of work,
+And question this most bloody piece of work

 To know it further.
-Fears and scruples shake us:
+Fears and scruples shake us.

-In the great hand of God I stand; and thence
+In the great hand of God I stand, and thence

-Against the undivulged pretence I fight
+Against the undivulged pretense I fight

 Of treasonous malice.

+MACDUFF.
 And so do I.